Lucas Mendes (footballer, born 1990): Club career

 On 15 August 2014, after playing 2 years with Olympique de Marseille, he signed for Qatari club El Jaish.

 International career

 On 9 November 2023, Mendes received his first call-up to the Qatar national team after being naturalized as a Qatari citizen, having lived in Qatar for nine years.
 He was part of the Qatari squad which won the 2023 AFC Asian Cup.

 He scored his first goal in the third round of the 2026 FIFA World Cup Qualification in the 102nd minute of the match against the national team of Uzbekistan, ending Uzbekistan's unbeaten streak of 20 games.

+He previously was part of Brazil Olympic team's preliminary list for the 2012 Summer Olympics, but did not make the final cut of 18 players who competed in that tournament.